JohnRamos940/armistice/DOCUMENT.md

 ### Leaderdship on government level

 - Vladimir Putin - President
-- Dmitry Medvedev - Prime Minister
+- Dmitry Medvedev - Prime Minister until 2020
+- Mikhail Mishustin - Prime Minister by the time of the beginning of Russia's invasion of Ukraine
 - Sergey Lavrov - Minister of Foreign Affairs

 ### Leadership on military level